This page is referenced by:

 Bishop Mallett took an interest in acquiring Central Normal College in Danville, Indiana, and in partnership with Bishop Richard Kirchhoffer of the Diocese of Indianapolis, hoped to turn the school into a liberal arts Episcopal college.
 In 1946, its president, Edgar Cummings, had approached both dioceses about its purchase.
 It had five buildings and assets of $300,000.
 Upon approval by both dioceses, the new school was called Canterbury College.
 In spite of high hopes of both bishops for its success, they both came to realize that the amount of money needed to sustain the school proved too great to be sustained with the available budget.
 Moreover, the liturgical styles of the two dioceses differed so greatly that Mallett and Kirchhoffer, who disliked each other personally, could seldom agree on strategy for the school.
 After years of struggling membership, the school closed permanently in 1951.

 The Baby Boom years led to significant growth in the diocese, but it was uneven.
 New missions were formed, and some older congregations grew while others experienced little change.
 The Church of the Good Shepherd, East Chicago, a mission of long-standing, was admitted as a parish in 1956, followed in quick succession the following year by St. Michael and All Angels, South Bend, and St. Andrew's, Long Beach (now Michigan City); by St. Andrew's, Valparaiso, in 1960, and by St. Augustine and St. Barnabas in Gary, both in 1961.
-Mallett had opposed a new building for St. Augustine's, an African American congregation, telling its rector, Wallace Wells, that the plans drafted by Chicago architect Edward Dart were "too ambitious for a colored congregation."
-The congregation raised the funds anyway ($100,000), and did receive some diocesan financial support.
+In 1956, Mallett had cautioned against a new, larger building for St. Augustine's, telling its rector, Wallace Wells, that the plans initially drafted by Chicago architect Edward Dart were "too ambitious for a colored congregation."
+The congregation raised the funds anyway ($100,000) for a smaller building designed by Dart, and they did receive some diocesan financial support.

 Bishop Mallett also took an interest in the church overseas.
 He and his wife made a number of foreign trips.
 In 1956, the Archbishop of Canterbury sent him with two other Anglican bishops on a secret mission to Spain, where they consecrated the Rev. Santos Molina as bishop of the Spanish Episcopal Church.
 The church there had been persecuted under the Franco regime, and it faced extreme hostility as a non-Catholic church.
 Mallett was deeply satisfied with the success of this trip and securing the Anglican Church's future in Spain.